Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 In fact, He fit the bill, because He was also a Son of David.

 Both Joseph and Mary were descendants of king David.
+And everyone knew

-And everyone knew that the Messiah would be a Son of David.
+that the Messiah would be a Son of David.
+And so, when Bartimaeus heard that

-And so, when Bartimaeus heard that Jesus was passing by, he cried
+Jesus was passing by, he cried out for Jesus to have

-Lord, do not pass me by!
-Do we plead with God
+mercy on him.
+O Lord, have mercy on me!
+O Lord, do not pass me by!
+Do we plead with God like this?
+Do we realize that God

-like this?
-Do we realize that God could have passed us by when He
+could have passed us by when He was selecting those

-was selecting those who would be His elect?
-Do we realize the full impact of
+who would be His elect?
+Do we realize the full impact of what it means when Jesus

-means we remain blind forever, and it means we will be held accountable for our
+passes us by?
+It means we remain blind forever, and it means we will be held

-many sins, which means we would have to spend an eternity in Hell to pay off
+means we would have to spend an eternity in Hell to pay off the guilt of those sins.

-to die!
-Are we expressing our gratitude every day for God having saved us?
-How
+What a terrible way to die!
+Are we expressing our gratitude every day for God

-the OT saints?
 Well, are the covenant promises more glorious

 in the declaration of the NT than in the OT?
 Is Christ more glorious in